5T33Z0/OC-Little-Translated/N_SSDT-ALL/README.md

 # Merging all SSDT Hotpatches into one file
 You can use this guide to combine all of your SSDT Hotpatches into one big file.
-With this approach, you lose all the modularity which indvidual SSDTs provide – either *all* patches are active or *none*.
+With this approach, you lose all the modularity which indvidual SSDTs provide – either *all* patches are active or *none*, which makes it harder to troubleshoot errors.
 You should only consider doing this if all your ACPI tables don't contain any errors and are working correctly.

-My tests had mixed results: the all-in-one SSDT slightly slowed down boot times on my Laptop while my Desktop wouldn't boot at all.
-My guess it's because the iasl compiler automatically applied some "Optimizations" – according to the iASL User Guide you can disable they by adding `-oa` to the terminal command.
-It's also harder to troubleshoot errors this way.
+In my tests I got mixed results: the all-in-one SSDT worked fine on my Laptop but my Desktop wouldn't boot at all.
+My guess it's because the iasl compiler automatically applies some "Optimizations" if you don't disable them by adding `-oa` to the terminal command.
 All in all, I am not a fan of this method but it exist and if you want to use it, this is how it's done.

 ## Preparations
 - Download [**Xiasl**](https://github.com/ic005k/Xiasl/releases) and unzip it.
 We need it for batch convert `.aml` files to `.dsl`.